-Both nature and art have been sources of energy and inspiration for me ever since childhood, the two inter-twining and pulling each other.
+Both nature and art have been sources of energy and inspiration for me since childhood.
 I began weaving decades ago when I saw a roommate at the University of Michigan Biological Station weaving colorful bands on an inkle loom.
 I’ve been weaving ever since, for many years in spare time during a career as a biologist.

-My work has been shown at the Michigan League of Handweavers juried biennial fiber exhibit at the Dennos Museum in Traverse City, Mi, at the Milwaukee (WI) Art Museum as part of the Handweavers Guild of America juried Small Expressions exhibit, and has won third and first prizes in exhibits at Michigan League of Handweavers biennial conferences.
+My work has been shown at the Michigan League of Handweavers juried biennial fiber exhibit at the Dennos Museum in Traverse City, Mi, at various exhibits at the Oliver Art Center in Frankfort, Michigan, at the Milwaukee (WI) Art Museum as part of the Handweavers Guild of America Small Expressions exhibit, and has won third and first places in exhibits at Michigan League of Handweavers biennial conferences.